CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 - Hover over the Total Alarms chart to focus on the switches exhibiting alarms during that smaller time slice.
 The table content changes to match the hovered content.
 Click on the chart to persist the table changes.
 - Change the time period for the data to compare with a prior time.
 If the same switches are consistently indicating the most alarms, you might want to look more carefully at those switches using the Switches card workflow.
-- Click **Show All Sessions** to investigate all EVPN sessions network-wide in the full screen card.
+- Click **Show All Sessions** to investigate all EVPN sessions networkwide in the full screen card.

 ### View All EVPN Events